 Promoting Access in General Education Settings

-- Participants will describe the difference between accommodations and modifications.
+- Effectively recognize and describe the differences between accommodations and modifications.

-- Review best practices in creating modified activities that align with grade level standards.
+- Review best practices for creating modified activities aligning with grade-level standards.

-- Apply a lesson design framework to guide decisions regarding modifying the curriculum.
+- Apply a lesson design framework to guide decisions regarding curriculum modifications.

 - Find new benefits and uses for instructional frameworks such as the gradual release model.